Analysis | Trump just shook up his campaign. But the GOP can’t shake up what it really needs to: Trump.

 Trump’s lack of a focus on the virus is also a startling contrast to his continued focus on things like Confederate symbols and liberal boycotts of Goya Foods (whose executive recently praised Trump).
 Trump delivered a rambling and remarkably campaign-oriented Rose Garden speech Tuesday in which he hit many of the same old talking points without showing any inclination to adjust course — or weighing in much on the virus.

 In other words, there is nothing to suggest he truly appreciates — in any sense of the word — the worries Republicans have about his fate.
 (Even at the same event, he rebutted his bad poll numbers by pointing to anecdotal support from boaters and bikers — as if that reflects the broader populace.)
-He’ll apparently keep on doing what he’s been doing for years, either because he doesn’t believe that he’s in a bad spot or he doesn’t have another mode beyond constant provocation.
+He will apparently keep doing what he’s been doing for years, either because he doesn’t believe that he’s in a bad spot or he doesn’t have another mode beyond constant provocation.

-Republicans who hope against hope that he’d do something different will apparently have to just keep on hoping, because they’ve put themselves in no position to compel him.
+Republicans who have hoped against hope that he would do something different will apparently have to just keep on hoping, because they have put themselves in no position to compel him.

-Some of them might take heart in Parscale’s demotion; their problems stretch far beyond that, though.
-And they may only have themselves to blame.
+Some of them might take heart in Parscale’s demotion.
+Their problems stretch far beyond that, though.
+And they may have only themselves to blame.